jarodpeachey/jelly/src/content/posts/landing-pages-that-convert-small-business.md

 The key to a high-converting page is clarity.
 Your landing page should tell users exactly what to do and why it benefits them.
 This simplicity reduces confusion and increases conversions.

-For inspiration, check out **[The Ultimate Guide to a Lightning-Fast Small Business Website](https://jellydevelopment.com/blog/the-ultimate-guide-to-a-lightning-fast-small-business-website)**—a fast-loading page improves conversions significantly.

 ## 2. Crafting a Compelling Headline and Subheadline

 Your headline is the first thing users see, and it determines whether they’ll stay or bounce.
 A strong headline instantly communicates value.
 For example, “Get a Professional Website in Just 7 Days” is clear and benefit-driven.

 Follow it with a subheadline that expands on the promise, such as “We help small businesses grow online with beautiful, high-performing websites.”
 Together, these elements set expectations and engage readers right away.

 A/B testing different versions of your headline is one of the easiest ways to identify what resonates best with your audience.
-According to **[Unbounce’s Landing Page Optimization Guide](https://unbounce.com/landing-page-articles/landing-page-optimization-guide/)**, even small headline tweaks can increase conversion rates by 10–20%.

 ## 3. The Power of Visual Hierarchy